 FOMO Antidote: Widening the Joy

 Once you’re able to easily give rise to joy when seeing the happiness of those we like or love–then we can begin to widen the net.
-And note that for some people this element may be even easier because they may feel less pressure with strangers!
+And note that for some people this element might be even easier because they may feel less pressure with strangers!

 So now, whenever we see people enjoying themselves or having positive experiences–regardless of whether we know them or not–we simply extend this same thought: “How wonderful they are happy–may they continue to be joyful!”
 As we work with these thoughts, our relationships with social media, as well as our direct personal interactions, can begin to shift.
 When we see strangers enjoying experiences, we can practice feeling happy.